alperenavan882/Major-Assignment/README.md

 Every project folder is inside the repo.
 There is a shortcut folder that you can use to open solution folder for compiling and opening it easily.
 To open projects you need to download first.

-# Command Line Instructions
+#  Operating From Command Line Instructions
+You can either open executables easilty with ./1There is a separate C++ file for each problem.
+At the beginning of each file are instructions for solving a specific problem.
 There is a separate C++ file for each problem.
-At the beginning of each file are instructions for solving a specific problem. ## Operating Instructions There is a separate C++ file for each problem.
 At the beginning of each file are instructions for solving a specific problem.

 Follow these steps to resolve any problems:

+1.⁠ Open the terminal which you want rather it can be Developer Command Prompt VS 2022 or Command line.

-1.⁠ ⁠Open the relevant C++ file.
+2. Find the relevant C++ file name and location for Command Line.

+2.⁠ After find the location compile the file with the command in VS terminal or Comman Line⁠ :

-2.⁠ ⁠Compile the file: ⁠ g++ Problem 1.cpp -o Problem 1
+g++ Problem 1.cpp -o Problem 1

-3.⁠ ⁠Run the resulting executable: ⁠ ./Problem 1
+3.⁠ ⁠Run the resulting executable with the command in VS terminal or Comman Line : ⁠

+Problem 1